Fusion-Party-Aus/Formal-Documents/Constitution.md

 6. Applications to form a Branch:

-   1. Applications are submitted in writing to the Committee by the prospective Branch.
+   a) Applications are submitted in writing to the Committee by the prospective Branch.

    2. Application must include:

-      1. the minutes of the meeting where the prospective Branch members voted to form a Branch of the Association.
+      i) the minutes of the meeting where the prospective Branch members voted to form a Branch of the Association.

       2. the minutes of the meeting where the prospective Branch members agreed to the purposes of the Association as per sub rule (4).